fm-or/tournament-planner/README.md

 ## Tournament planner
-This tournament planner creates an optimized schedule for round-robin tournaments with group divisions that take place on a single day.
-In addition to the overall tournament schedule, it generates supporting documents, including team-specific schedules and group overviews.
+This tournament planner creates an optimized schedule for single-day round-robin tournaments with potential group divisions.
+The aim is to ensure fairness, for example by assigning refereeing duties evenly among the teams.
+Besides the overall tournament schedule, the planner generates supporting documents such as team-specific schedules and group overviews.

+### Fairness aspects considered
+- The matches of a team are distributed to the different courts.
+- The teams should be named first approximately the same number of times to ensure fair distribution of service or kick-off rights.
+- maximum number of consecutive games
+- maximum number of consecutive pauses
+- maximum number of referee games

 #### Input parameters
 - tournament name